Jonnobrow/jonathanbartlett.co.uk/content/posts/emacs-fatigue.md

 ### <span class="timestamp-wrapper"><span class="timestamp">[2020-11-05 Thu] </span></span> Kicking the Fatigue {#kicking-the-fatigue}

-I think I have no overcome the fatigue, I am a little too busy to write a whole new post so I am going to briefly explain what I did in an updates section here.
+I think I have now overcome the fatigue, I am a little too busy to write a whole new post so I am going to briefly explain what I did in an updates section here.

 -   I removed most of the features I talked about as being out of scope for a text editor.
 I